 December - Congratulations to our Developmental Science graduate student, Tori Vizzini, on a successful masters project proposal!

 October - Congratulations to clinical graduate student, Christina Hogan, on a successful dissertation project proposal!

 May - Senior Beatice OJuri wins the Psychological & Brain Sciences Research Assistant Appreciation Award.
 Congratulations Bea!

 Graduate student Christina Hogan successfully completed her clinical Comprehensive Case Presentation - nice work Christina!

 Senior Jah'inaya Parker (COE affiliate) wins the Spring Rising Researcher Award.
 Way to go Jah!

-4/22/22 - Meghan Sepich, Beatrice Ojuri, and Jahinaya Parker presented their research projects at the Massachusetts Undergraduate Research Conference (MURC) - way to go seniors!
+April - Meghan Sepich, Beatrice Ojuri, and Jahinaya Parker present at the Mass Undergrad Research Conference (MURC) - way to go seniors!

 Former Learning Lab graduate student, Dr. Abby Helm, gets her paper on children's use of ipads accepted for publication - great job Abby!